MATSES CROSSING EXPEDITION

 Groups Classification: Sporadic and Permanent Contacted.

-Main Objective: Exploration and Crossing of the Matses National Reserve for Wildlife Sighting, and Visit to Different Native Communities in the area, with the Purpose of Contacting the Oldest and Traditional Men and Women of the Matses Ethnic Group, and Belonging to a Last Generation Still Existing and with Fresh Memories of the Past.
+Main Objective: Exploration and Crossing of the Matses National Reserve for Wildlife Sighting, and Visit to Several Villages in the area with the Purpose of Contacting the Oldest and Traditional Men and Women of the Matses Ethnic Group, and the Few Existing of a Last Generation that Still Keep Fresh Memories in their Memory of their Past Life as Nomads before being contacted.

 Available Travel Months: January - November.